 Trail Running

 While many people choose to run trails in their road running shoes, trail running shoes have many features that make them better suited to trail conditions.
-Deeper tread, extra support, and even waterproof membranes can make all the difference when running down a gravelly trail, over tallus, or through a spring stream.
+Deeper tread, extra support, and even waterproof membranes can make all the difference when running down a gravelly trail, over talus, or through a spring stream.
 And if you're an experienced trail person with strong ankles and feet, trail running shoes can be a great option for hiking with light loads.

 Key Considerations When Choosing Your Shoes